JeffersGlass/pyscript/fetchSemantics.md

 This proposal expands the section "Python Plugin Installation Location" from Discussion #### XXXXXXXXXXXX.
+See that discussion for context.

+This is an unresolved question from the discussion; the location of the plugin files has implications for how users can use the plugin, and potentially implications for the behavior of imports within plugins themselves. **Feedback and further discussion is welcome and requested.**

 # Where do Plugins Go in the Virtual Filesystem?